vega/vega-lite/CONTRIBUTING.md

+Welcome to the Vega community.
+Everyone is welcome to contribute.
+We value all forms of contributions including code reviews, patches, examples, community participation, tutorial, and blog posts.
+Int this document, we outline the guidelines for contributing to the various aspects of the project.

 # Contributing

-If you find a bug in the code or a mistake in the [documentation](https://vega.github.io/vega-lite/docs/) or want a new feature, you can help us by creating an issue to [our repository](https://github.com/vega/vega-lite), or even better, submit a pull request.
+If you find a bug in the code or a mistake in the [documentation](https://vega.github.io/vega-lite/docs/) or want a new feature, you can help us by creating an issue to [our repository](https://github.com/vega/vega-lite), or even submit a pull request.

 - For small fixes, please feel free to submit a pull request.
 Don't worry about creating an issue first.

-- For major changes, please discuss with us via [our mailing list](https://bit.ly/vega-discuss), [slack](https://bit.ly/join-vega-slack) or Github first, so we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+- For major changes, please discuss it with the community via a GitHub issue first.
+This will help us coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-  - One way to use GitHub for this purpose is to submit a pull request (PR) with a "[WIP]" prefix in the PR's title.
-With a WIP PR, you can annotate your modification with questions.
+  - One way to use GitHub for this purpose is to submit a pull request (PR) with a ":construction: WIP" (work in progress) label.

 - Generally we name a branch using this pattern `<your 2-3 letters initial>/<topic>`.
 For example, @kanitw's branch regarding scale type might be called `kw/scale-type`.